varunkumardev/amitmerchant1990.github.io/_pages/art.md

     }
 </style>

-These are all of my artworks/drawings that I've drawn over time.
-This is sort of a live page where I'll be adding new artworks as and when I get a chance to get them completed.
+These are some of my hand-picked artworks/drawings/sketches that I've drawn over time.
+This is sort of a live page where I'll be adding new artworks as and when I get a chance to get them done.

 <div class="row-masonry">
     {% assign j = 0 %}